knative/community/STEERING-COMMITTEE.md

    promoting the community.
 This advice is non-binding on the Trademark Committee.
-1. Define and evolve the scope of the Knative community and extensions, and the process for migration of sandbox projects into Knative Extensions.
+1. Define and evolve the scope of the Knative community and extensions, and the process for migration of extensions projects into Knative Extensions.
 1. Receive and handle reports about [code of conduct](./CODE-OF-CONDUCT.md) violations and maintain confidentiality.
 1. Receive security reports; work with the appropriate technical leads to accept